Phil Stambaugh

 Philip Michael Stambaugh (born August 10, 1978) is an American football coach and former quarterback.
 He is the current head coach for Notre Dame High School in Easton, Pennsylvania.
-He played college football for Lehigh.
+He played college football for the Lehigh Mountain Hawks.
 After going undrafted in the 2000 NFL draft, he signed with the Buffalo Bills of the National Football League (NFL).
 He also had stints with the New Orleans Saints, Jacksonville Jaguars, New York Giants, Pittsburgh Steelers, and Philadelphia Eagles, alongside stints with the Rhein Fire and Berlin Thunder of NFL Europe, and the New Haven Ninjas of af2.
 He previously coached at his alma mater, Pius X High School.

-Early life and high school
+Early life

 Stambaugh was born on August 10, 1978, in Roseto, Pennsylvania.
 He played high school football for Pius X High School in Bangor, Pennsylvania.
-In three years with the school he passed for 5,595 yards and 52 touchdowns.
+In three years with the school, he passed for 5,595 yards and 52 touchdowns.
 He committed to play college football for Lehigh.

 College career

-As a freshman in 1996, Stambaugh earned the starting position with four games remaining in the season due to the starting quarterback quitting and the backup becoming injured.
+As a freshman at Lehigh University in 1996, Stambaugh earned the starting position with four games remaining in the season due to the starting quarterback quitting and the backup becoming injured.
 He his only four starts of the season, he completed nearly 55% of his passes for 967 yards and eight touchdowns.
 He led a thirteen-point comeback against Lafayette as he rallied back from down 6–19 to win 23–19.
 He earned the rivalry's MVP trophy while becoming the first freshman to do so.

 As a sophomore in 1997, Stambaugh threw for 2,586 yards and 23 touchdowns.
 He earned Second Team All-Patriot League honors following the season.
 He led the Patriot League in passing and total offense while winning his second-straight rivalry game over Lafayette.

 As a junior in 1998, was named Patriot League Offensive Player of the Year while also earning an ECAC All-Star nod.
 He completed 66% of his passes for 3,121 yards and 22 touchdowns.
 He led the team to an undefeated regular season and finished ranked seventh nationally.

 As a senior in 1999, he was voted team captain.
 He led the school to a ten-win season and their second-consecutive Patriot League title along with an appearance in the Division I-AA playoffs.
 During the season he completed a career-best 68% of his passes and threw for 2,995 yards and 26 touchdowns.
 During the season he was named as a finalist for the Walter Payton Award.